This version (151107) is my second build of RaspArch

 Unfortunately not all systems made for Raspberry Pi 2 will run on the new Pi 3.
 They need to be upgraded with a new kernel.
 I therefore have to upgrade the systems I distribute.
 I.e. RaspEX, RaspEX with OpenCPN, RaspAnd and RaspArch.
 I have now (160312) upgraded all but RaspAnd.
 Read about the new Raspberry Pi 3…

-This version has been replaced by version 160312.
+This build has been replaced by Build 161205